Checklist for a high quality data feed - what do you need?

 Some platforms, such as Facebook, allow you to get really creative.
 Here you can add extra factors to your images like promotional text, logos, branding, borders and images.

 Create these optimized images and then apply them as templates to specific product categories.
-Try it out for free via the link below or find out more about Data feed management.
+Try it out for free via the link below or download our FREE Product Feed Audit Guide here.